 2 | Technology Formulation | Needs Formulation | Analyse existing circular solutions |

-3 | Needs Validation | Needs Validation | Define a Circular Value Proposition |
+3 | Technology Validation | Needs Validation | Define a Circular Value Proposition |

 4 | Small Scale Prototype | Small Scale Stakeholder Campaign | Analyse the circularity of your value chain |